• Skip to primary navigation

 You can add less liquid if you prefer.

-The more milk you add, the longer it will take to absorb into the semolina and if you add too much, it will have a thick soup like texture which I don't mind because it ends up velvety but some people prefer it to be much thicker and coarse.
+The more milk you add, the longer it will take to absorb into the semolina and if you add too much, it will have a thick soup like texture which I don't mind sometime but this recipe is for thicker and more coarse Soji recipe.

-You can use sugar or you can use Condensed or Evaporated Milk.
+You can use sugar or you can use Condensed Milk.
 However you will need to adjust the quantity of sugar accordingly.
+To use condensed milk, add 7 tablespoon instead of the Sugar.

 Food Colouring